 Treatments and drugsBy Mayo Clinic staff

 - Antibiotic medications to kill H. pylori.
 If H. pylori is found in your digestive tract, your doctor may recommend a combination of antibiotics to kill the bacterium.
-Antibiotic regimens are different throughout the world.
-In the United States, antibiotics prescribed for treatment of H. pylori include amoxicillin, clarithromycin (Biaxin), metronidazole (Flagyl) and tetracycline.
 You'll likely need to take antibiotics for two weeks, as well as additional medications to reduce stomach acid.

 Follow-up after initial treatment

 Treatment for peptic ulcers is often successful, leading to ulcer healing.
 But if your symptoms are severe or if they continue despite treatment, your doctor may recommend endoscopy to rule out other possible causes for your symptoms.